What is Scotch whisky, where and how is produced and which are the best producing countries?

 Which countries produce whisky?

-The countries that distill whisky are Scotland, Ireland, the United States (Bourbon), Canada, Japan, and even Australia and New Zealand.
-The biggest producer is Scotland, where we can find 97 distilleries.
+The countries that distill whisky are Scotland, Ireland, the United States (bourbon), Canada, Japan, and even Australia and New Zealand.
+Scotland is the largest producer, with 97 distilleries.

 We will try to show you how distillation works and what it is.
 We will talk about the history of Gaelic brandy, the famous uisge beatha, and how these distillates have evolved over the centuries.